pgg1610/data_blog/posts/2022-12-28-small_molecule_resources.md

 * [Zhang, Chris, et al. "Building Block-Based Binding Predictions for DNA-Encoded Libraries."
 (2023).](https://pubs.acs.org/doi/10.1021/acs.jcim.3c00588) [Github](https://github.com/MobleyLab/DEL_analysis)

 Set of informatic tools to look at BBs producitivity in DEL screens and guide designs for new DELs.
 Authors calculate joint probabilities of the BBs for its activity and find increasing binding metric for individual BBs also increases the overall binding energy.
 The authors then cluster these BBs using 2D and 3D tanimoto FPs (3D Tanimoto Combo) and HDBSCAN clustering.
+Good workflow for implementing 3D-based ROCs filtering.

 ## Protein-ligand interactions